How Much is a Red Light Ticket in Florida? Know the Costs and Consequences

 2. Increase in Insurance Premiums

-Insurance companies consider traffic violations such as red light running as indicators of risky behavior.
-As a result, your insurance premiums may increase significantly.
+Like traffic violations such as red light running, insurance companies consider them as indicators of risky behavior.
+Therefore, your insurance premiums may be significantly higher.

 3. Traffic School